Provably Fast and Space-Efficient Parallel Biconnectivity: Introduction

 \section{Introduction}

-Computing the biconnected components is one of the most fundamental graph problems.
+Graph biconnectivity is one of the most fundamental graph problems.
 Given an \emph{undirected} graph $G=(V,E)$ with $n=|V|$ vertices and $m=|E|$ edges, a \defn{connected component (CC)} is a maximal subset in $V$ such that every two vertices in it are connected by a path.
 A \defn{biconnected component (BCC)} (or blocks) is a maximal subset $C\subseteq V$ such that $C$ is connected and remains connected after removing any vertex $v\in C$.
-In this paper, we use BCC (or CC) for both the biconnected (or connected) component in the graph and the problem to compute all BCCs (or CCs).
+In this paper, we use BCC (or CC) for both the biconnected (or connected) component in the graph and the problem of computing all BCCs (or CCs).
 BCC has extensive applications such as planarity testing~\cite{boyer2006simplified,hopcroft1974efficient,bachmaier2005radial}, centrality computation~\cite{sariyuce2013incremental,jamour2017parallel,sariyuce2013shattering}, and network analysis~\cite{newman2008bicomponents,ausiello2011real}.

-Sequentially, the Hopcroft-Tarjan algorithm~\cite{hopcroft1973algorithm} can compute the BCCs of a graph in $O(n+m)$ time.
+Sequentially, the Hopcroft-Tarjan algorithm~\cite{hopcroft1973algorithm} for BCC uses $O(n+m)$ work.
 However, this algorithm requires generating a spanning tree of~$G$ based on the depth-first search (DFS), which is considered hard to be parallelized~\cite{reif1985depth}.
-Later, Tarjan and Vishkin proposed the canonical parallel BCC algorithm along with the Euler-tour technique~\cite{tarjan1985efficient}.
+Later, Tarjan and Vishkin proposed the canonical parallel BCC algorithm~\cite{tarjan1985efficient}.
 It uses an \defn{arbitrary spanning tree (AST)} (a spanning tree with any possible shape) of the graph instead of the depth-first tree.
 Tarjan-Vishkin algorithm has $O(n+m)$ optimal work (number of operations) and polylogarithmic span (longest dependent operations), assuming an efficient parallel CC algorithm.